U.S. SEC set to rescind Trump-era curbs on shareholder advisers

 By Katanga Johnson

-WASHINGTON, July 13 (Reuters) - The U.S. securities regulator is expected on Wednesday to rescind rules introduced under former U.S. President Donald Trump that critics said impeded the independence of firms that advise investors on how to vote in corporate elections.
+WASHINGTON, July 13 (Reuters) - The U.S. securities regulator will vote on Wednesday to rescind rules introduced under then-U.S. President Donald Trump that critics said impeded the independence of firms that advise investors on how to vote in corporate elections.

 The rule change is the latest installment in a long-running battle over how to regulate "proxy" advisers like Institutional Shareholder Services and Glass Lewis, which advise investors how to cast their ballot on issues including the election of directors, merger transactions and shareholder proposals.